Turn InfluxDB Measurements into Visual Schema Diagrams

 Auto-generated schema documentation for InfluxDB measurements and field types

-InfluxDB 3.x (InfluxDB Cloud Serverless and InfluxDB 3 Core) supports SQL via Arrow Flight SQL on port 443.
-Use the InfluxDB JDBC driver or an Arrow Flight JDBC driver and authenticate with an InfluxDB API token supplied as the password field — leave the username blank or use token.
-For self-hosted InfluxDB 2.x, the HTTP API runs on port 8086; use an InfluxDB 2.x-compatible JDBC driver or the Flux HTTP interface.
-Generate API tokens in the InfluxDB UI under Load Data → API Tokens before configuring the DbSchema connection.
+4. For InfluxDB 3.x (InfluxDB Cloud Serverless and InfluxDB 3 Core), connect over Arrow Flight SQL on port 443, supplying the API token as the password field and leaving the username blank or set to token.
+For self-hosted InfluxDB 2.x, connect to the HTTP API on port 8086 using a 2.x-compatible JDBC driver or the Flux HTTP interface.

 Why Use DbSchema with InfluxDB